IndigoDomotics/rachio-indigo/README.md

 | sleet               | Sleeting                     |
 | snow                | Snowing                      |

+Probably the best use of these enumerated values is for custom state images on control pages.
+If you come up with some nice images, share them in the [Contribution Library](https://www.indigodomo.com/library/).

 ### Troubleshooting

 Debugging information is written to the plugin's log file, located here: